 Dispute Verification Form (ACDV), along with a 100-character summary (around 20

-words) of the dispute, and send that form electronically to the original
+words) of the dispute and scanned copies of any additional evidence the consumer sent, and send that form electronically to the original

 furnisher of the information.